Romans 12:2

 It used to be used in sermons way back.
 Now people don't know what it means.
 But what it means is that we must do everything in the recognition that God is looking at us.
 We have that expression when the cat's away, the mice will play.
 Well, let me assure you that that cat is never away.

 Alright?
 God is always there to watch us.
-And so in everything we do, we must do so in the recognition that we want to do it in a way that's pleasing to God in our jobs, in our family lives, in your recreation, in your religion.
+And so in everything we do, we must do so in the recognition that we want to do it in a way that's pleasing to God in our jobs, in our family lives, in our recreation, in our religion.
 It doesn't matter where.
 We do it to please God.

 And that brings us to the last matter, that to do God's pleasing and perfect will, we must test what this is.
 And it says here that you may discern what is the will of God, that by testing you may discern.
 Now that word testing is an interesting word.
 It actually means to drop on a stone because back in the olden days, like today, there were many people who wanted to get rich in a dishonest way, and one thing was by counterfeiting currency.
 If you could take a bit of lead and give it a gold veneer, you could pass it on like, oh, this is worth a lot.

-We, it's so easy to complain about the erosion of family values, about the sexual immorality we see, about casinos being built or abortion clinics or, yeah, the things we see around us.
+It's so easy to complain about the erosion of family values, about the sexual immorality we see, about casinos being built or abortion clinics or, yeah, the things we see around us.
 But what have you actually done about it?
 Have you sent letters to politicians saying that's not what we want?
-Have you supported action groups like the Australian Christian Lobby, Focus on the Family, Binaries with six foot two genders, Creation Science, and so on because we have to uphold God's will which is good and pleasing and perfect and not open to any human criticism.
+Have you supported action groups like the Australian Christian Lobby, Focus on the Family, Binary with its two genders, Creation Science, and so on because we have to uphold God's will which is good and pleasing and perfect and not open to any human criticism.
 It cannot be improved upon because it is founded on the divine wisdom and knowledge of God.